Blow molding & Blow molding technology

 The parison gets heavier the more it gets out of the die.
 The heavier it gets and the longer it stucks in the parison head, the stronger the parison is stretched through its own weight.
 For this reason, wall thickness control is used to counteract sagging (and thus consequently also parison thickness reduction).

-A consistent wall thickness of the blowmoulded articles is of decisive importance for the material consumption.
+A consistent wall thickness of the blowmolded articles is of decisive importance for the material consumption.
 An optimum wall thickness ensures even surfaces without ribs.
 Cooling time can be considerably reduced with a highly constant wall thickness.
-In case of technically demanding blowmoulded articles, the radial profiling will be modified even during the blowoulding cycle.
+In case of technically demanding blowmoulded articles, the radial profiling will be modified even during the blowmolding cycle.
 The profiling is modified by means of a flexible ring which can be precisely deformed via servo positioning cylinders.
 This process is called PWDS (Partielle WandDickenSteuerung = partial wall thickness control).

-Due to the production process, the thermal energy is released via the outer side of the blowmoulded article.
+Due to the production process, the thermal energy is released via the outer side of the blowmolded article.
 Since plastic material is a poor heat conductor, the necessary blowing time and – consequently also the cooling time – considerably increases in a square function with progressing article wall.
 When doubling the article wall thickness, this requires four times the blowing time.

-In order to reduce the long cooling times (and thus the lower productivity), of blow-moulded articles with great wall thickness the inner side of the article is also cooled by means of purge air, reversible fans, water veils, cyrogenic CO2 or liquid nitrogen.
+In order to reduce the long cooling times (and thus the lower productivity), of blow-molded articles with great wall thickness the inner side of the article is also cooled by means of purge air, reversible fans, water veils, cyrogenic CO2 or liquid nitrogen.

 • Specific thermal capacity of the plastic material to be processed